thodrek/thodrek.github.io/docs/index.markdown

 ---
 <img style="float: right; padding-left:20px; padding-bottom:20px; width:150px;" src="/assets/photo.jpg">

-**Update: Starting February 2023, I will be dedicating my full time to the development of the next generation of Knowledge Construction and Serving platforms at Apple.**

-I am an Assistant Professor at the Department of [Computer Science at ETH Zurich](https://inf.ethz.ch) where I will lead the Structured Intelligence Systems Group (part of the [Systems Group](https://systems.ethz.ch)).
-I am also one of the leads in the Knowledge Platform team at Apple.

-Previously, I was a Senior Manager at Apple leading the Knowledge Platform - Graph ML team.
-I was also an Assistant Professor at UW-Madison and a member of the Database Group.
-I've also had the pleasure to be a **co-founder of Inductiv (acquired by Apple)**, a company developing AI for identifying and correcting errors in data.
+I am Researcher at Apple.
+Before that I co-founded Inductiv (acquired by Apple), a company that developed AI solutions for identifying and correcting errors in data.
+I was also a Professor of Computer Science at ETH Zürich and the University of Wisconsin-Madison.

-My lab focuses on the foundations of **structured intelligence systems**:
+My research focuses on scalable machine learning algorithms and systems over relational data.
+Specifically, it explores the fundamental connections between data preparation, data integration, and knowledge management with statistical machine learning and probabilistic inference:

 * <b>Software 2.0 for Data Quality:</b> We are exploring the fundamental connections between data cleaning and machine learning.
 The [HoloClean](http://www.holoclean.io) project introduced Machine Learning to the problem of data cleaning: We showed how to model data cleaning as statistical learning problem, how attention-based mechanisms and self-supervised learning can automate data cleaning and introduced multiple theoretical results on how to deal with noisy/dirty data.
 More recently we are exploring the synergies between data cleaning and machine learning deployments in the [Picket](https://arxiv.org/abs/2006.04730) project.
 This [talk](https://www.youtube.com/watch?v=_2upFBZsMN4) at the Stanford MLsys Seminar provides an overview.